Roundtable Discussion: Running on Empty - Are You Managing Your Nonprofit in the Red?

 Join Sally Petersen, Nonprofit CFO of the Year, and Maya Tussing, Partner with Fairlight Advisors, for a discussion on why operating reserves are critical to the long-term success of a nonprofit and how your nonprofit can work toward building a suitable cash cushion.
 Come and bring your questions to this interactive discussion.

 Speaker: Sally Petersen

-As CFO of Second Harvest, Sally provides fiduciary oversight and active leadership in the ongoing strategic and tactical planning processes for the food bank.
-Under her leadership, Second Harvest has earned Charity Navigator’s four-star rating each year, exceeding industry standards.
+As CFO of Second Harvest, Sally provided fiduciary oversight and active leadership in the ongoing strategic and tactical planning processes for the food bank.
+Under her leadership, Second Harvest earned Charity Navigator’s four-star rating each year, exceeding industry standards.
 Prior to joining Second Harvest, Sally served as chief financial officer for Catholic Charities of San Jose where she managed a 50 percent one-year growth for the agency.
 Additionally, Sally has worked with The Brenner Group, Layman & Petersen CPAs, Cummins Public Accountancy, and Martin, Stavolone & Arterburn in a variety of accountant-based capacities.

 Sally graduated from California State University, Long Beach with a bachelor’s degree in mathematics and earned an MBA with an emphasis in accounting and finance from UC Berkeley.